-- What is meant by a right to defer settlement - · That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument, would the terms of a liability not impact its classification
+- · What is meant by a right to defer settlement - · That a right to defer must exist at the end of the reporting period - · That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument, would the terms of a liability not impact its classification

+For the year ended September 30, 2024.
 Expressed in Thousands of Eastern Caribbean dollars (\$'000), except where otherwise stated.